Frequently Asked Questions

 For your first year, we recommend you prioritize exploring your academic interests and broadening your exposure to multiple disciplines.
 Deepening your academic curiosity and interdisciplinary knowledge in your first year will help you confidently decide on a major(s) and minor(s).If you are exploring multiple disciplineswe recommended that you consider taking courses in several fields in your first year.

 There are great options for taking core courses in your first year including: Theology, Philosophy, History, Social Science, Literature, and Art, but you have four years to complete them.
 Some, but not all majors, require Quantitative Reasoning and/or Science and Technology courses in the first year.

 Should I take a language course in my first year?

-If you are interested in continuing a language you studied in high school or plan to start studying a new language, the first year is a great time to take it.
-If you are planning to study abroad in a foreign language program as a sophomore or in the summer after your first year, you should take a language course in your first semester.
-In addition, students planning to study in the college of Arts and Letters or pursue a supplementary major in the Keough School of Global Affairs are highly encouraged to begin their language study as soon as possible.
+Your first year is a great opportunity to continue a language you studied in high school or begin studying a new language If you are planning to study abroad in a foreign language program as a sophomore or in the summer after your first year, you should take a language course in your first semester.
+In addition, students planning to study in the College of Arts and Letters or pursue a supplementary major in the Keough School of Global Affairs are highly encouraged to begin their language study as soon as possible.
 See the Language Requirements and Language Placement pages for more information on selecting a language course.